In a high school classroom, an NWU education major student teaches a class.

 SOC 2330 Race Relations and Minority Groups (4 hours)

-This course uses sociological perspectives to examine the causes and consequences of a society stratified by racial-ethinic diversity.
+This course uses sociological perspectives to examine the causes and consequences of a society stratified by racial-ethnic diversity.
 It looks at the way historical decisions made by the dominant group have impacted the current situation for majority-minority relations in the U.S.A structural assessment of current social relations is emphasized although individual prejudice and discrimination is examined.
 Concepts such as white-privilege, immigration, and institutional discrimination are investigated.
 The requirements of the 2330 course are the same as the 1330 course EXCEPT that students in the higher course number complete a 20 hour service-learning component which fulfills an exploratory experiential learning requirement of the Archway Curriculum.

 (Normally offered each semester.)